Most respondents rank the facilities as above average.

 How did you prepare for the interview?

-Applicants commonly prepared for the interview by researching the program and discussing the interview format with current students to gain insights and tips.
+Applicants commonly prepared for the interview by researching the program and speaking with current students to learn about the interview format and expectations.
+This approach helped them gain insights and feel more confident during the interview process.

 Read up on the program, talked with current students about the interview format

-Applicants were positively impressed by the outstanding faculty and resources at NYU, including the impressive library and student center.
-They also appreciated the enthusiasm of the professors and the diverse range of interests and opportunities available at the university.
+Applicants were overwhelmingly impressed by the quality of NYU's faculty, resources, library, and student center.
+They also appreciated the enthusiasm of the professors, diversity of interests, and opportunities available at the university.

 The group interview felt awkward and unnatural.
 I don't think anyone really came across great in that format.
 There were 28 people interviewed for 4 spots, and we were divided into groups of 7.
 Seemed like everyone was trying to quickly throw in their two cents before running out of time...